 Automated scheduling is the most cost-effective method because it’s a one-time job and does not require ongoing human involvement to monitor all cloud services or instances.
 One can set up cloud instances to run during designated time windows (e.g. from Monday to Friday only) and can group worker nodes to stay alive, so they are not terminated after scheduled hours.
 In case you do not need the Virtual Machines and services, make a point to retire and eliminate the cost.

 Step 2.
-Always Autoscale Cloud Resources
+Always Autoscale Cloud Resources To Save on Cloud Storage Cost

 The figure above shows an implementation of an auto-scaling feature.
 As you can see, when a system reaches a threshold, another cloud instance is added to relieve the pressure.
 One use case is when a cloud instance serves all the user’s requests and fulfills their demand; however, the traffic only increases exponentially at peak hours.
 In such a case, a more appropriate approach will be to use an auto-scaling feature rather than using a more significant capacity cloud instance, which would be costly.
 This feature can automatically add up the same specification, additional instance, and balance the traffic load.
 When the user traffic falls to a reasonable threshold, the scaled instance will automatically shut down to save cost.